canonical/haproxy-operator/README.md

 ## Known Limitations and Issues

-- Expand Single-Service section as I have not tested that mode fully.
+- Expand Single-Service section as this has not been fully tested.
 - Trigger website-relation-changed when the reverse-proxy relation changes